puk18/bigdata-project-w2020/README.md

 <p align="justify">
 Drawbacks of choosing number of cluster k=5 :- Our dataset contains around 46k non duplicated programs so ideally it should have around 46k clusters, therefore K=5  won’t be a good choice for clone detection.
 To deal with the problem of dimensionality we also tried PCA(Principal Component Analysis) dimensionality reduction technique.
-Results with clustering on dimensionally reduced data were same, Elbow was at k=5.
+Results with clustering on dimensionally reduced data were the same,(elbow was at k=5).
 Thus we used advanced approaches for finding similarity between source codes
 </p>

 * Compared the performance of both approaches on the basis of execution time.